Donauwörth, Germany: What to pack, what to wear, and when to go [2023]

 • Voltage adapter

-A plug adapter that supports outlet types C and F. It's important that you find the correct type.
-A lot of adapters currently sold are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
+A plug adapter that supports outlet types C and F. Check that you find the right type.
+Most adapters available online are simply plugs and require your devices to convert the voltage themselves.
+If your electronics can't do that they could get fried.
 This one works in most areas.

 What to wear/what to pack: